ogaml/ogaml/README.md

 ## Presentation:

-OGaml is a fast and cross-platform multimedia library for OCaml.
+OGaml is a fast and cross-platform multimedia library for OCaml, currently supporting Windows, OSX and Linux (X11 only).
 It provides the following modules:

   * OgamlMath - provides mathematical functions and structures such as vectors, matrices, quaternion and polygons.
 This module is particularly